Understanding the political spectrum

 Are you left or right?

-You’ve probably heard the terms ‘left wing’ and ‘right wing’ before - a politician might be accused of being ‘too left wing’, or a newspaper might be known as a ‘right-wing publication’.
+You may have heard the terms ‘left wing’ and ‘right wing’ before - a politician might be accused of being ‘too left wing’, or a newspaper might be known as a ‘right-wing publication’.
 Both of these terms refer to the political spectrum.
 It’s something you’ll come across fairly often, so this guide will help you to understand what it is and why it matters.

 In a nutshell